Resident giving a patient exam

 Lunch & Learn

 • Twice a month, Pullman Regional Hospital and WSU Family Medicine Residency pair up to bring a lecture and catered lunch to the hospital staff.
-Residents can come and listen to a speaker while they eat lunch and share in the community of the hospital.
+Residents come and listen to a speaker while they eat lunch and share in the community of the hospital.

 Follow Us on Social